NicoPANW/t-airs/README.md

 ## ✨ Capabilities of the App

 * **🤖 Agentic AI Framework:** Implements a full Reasoning-Observation-Action loop.
-The AI isn't just a chatbot; it is an autonomous agent capable of using tools to achieve complex objectives.
+The AI isn't just a chatbot; it is an autonomous agent capable of using tools to achieve objectives.
+Custom-coded actions for Wire Transfers, Flight Upgrades, and Store Refunds that perform real, permanent modifications to the backend database, providing a high-stakes environment for red-teaming.

 * **🛡️ Prisma AIRS Integration:** Native integration with Palo Alto Networks Prisma AIRS for synchronous Ingress (User Prompt) and Egress (LLM Response) API security scanning.
 In addition, the App can be used to demonstrate AIRS Red-teaming.

-* **🌐 Universal AI Gateway:** Powered by a local LiteLLM Gateway, providing a unified OpenAI-compatible API for all models.
-This abstraction layer enables seamless switching between SaaS providers (Vertex AI, Bedrock) and local GPU models without changing a single line of backend code.
+* **🌐 AI Gateway:** Powered by a local LiteLLM Gateway, providing a unified OpenAI-compatible API for all models.

 * **🔌 MCP Database Integration:** Native support for the Model Context Protocol.
 The AI interacts directly with a live SQLite database, generating and executing its own SQL queries to retrieve or modify records in real-time.

 * **📚 Integrated RAG Pipeline:** Built-in ChromaDB Vector Database for Retrieval-Augmented Generation.
 Private, unstructured data (like internal company policies) is semantically searched and injected into the AI's context window.

-* **🛠️ State-Changing Tools:** Custom-coded actions for Wire Transfers, Flight Upgrades, and Store Refunds that perform real, permanent modifications to the backend database, providing a high-stakes environment for red-teaming.

-* **☁️ SAAS models:** GCP deployment comes with Gemini (via Vertex AI) and AWS with Llama (via Bedrock).
+* **☁️ SAAS models (recommended):** GCP deployment comes with Gemini (via Vertex AI) and AWS with Llama (via Bedrock).

-* **🏠 Local models:** Even though not recommended since they are slower than SAAS models, there is an option to deploy local models on Tesla T4 GPUs.
+* **🏠 Local models (not recommended):** Even though not recommended since they are slower than SAAS models, there is an option to deploy local models on Tesla T4 GPUs.
 Note the very first prompt is slow as it loads the model into VRAM.

 * **🎭 Dynamic Personas:** Instantly switch the AI's system prompt (e.g., Banking, Travel, E-Shop) and edit the constraints live from the UI to test different attack vectors.